 There is another 700 meters or so of nice flat walking along the top with continued open views on the Rúa Fonte do Campo.

-Then it is a mere 400 meters down the Camiño Casanova as you are directed down a hill and into the center of town of Fene.
 You come to the intersection for the main street, the N-651, shown below.
 Across the street, is the Café Lembranza.
-Since we were only about 5.0 kilometers into day two on the English Way, we continued onward.
+Since we were only about 5.1 kilometers into day two on the English Way, we continued onward.
 On my first trip through here, my Camino partner and I stopped and had a very nice coffee break here.

 I was kind of naughty running ahead to take a photo of the gentlemen exerting up the final push.
 However, it is my job to document the journey, right?
 (Grin ~ Wink ~ Grin)

-In several hundred meters more, the Camino goes right and onto the N-651 once again.
-You may also be able to see in the photo below, the next blue Camino sign directing the next move to the left.
+You may be able to see in the photo below left, the next blue Camino sign directing the next move to the left, right after the rugged-looking house.

 A left turn off the N-651 puts you on this nice side lane for about 400 meters.